hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 + `exclude_vars`: black list of all vars not to be copied to the client.
 See [Accessing Variables on the Client](#accessing-variables-on-the-client) for details.
 + `render_on`: `:client_only` (default), `:server_only`, or `:both`
 Hyperstack components can be prerendered on the server.
 The `render_on` option controls this feature.
 For example `server_only` is useful to insure components are properly prerendered.  *See the `mount` method [below](#mounting-components) for more details on rendering components*
-+ `no_wait`: After the page is loaded the system will by default wait until all javascript requests to the server complete, before proceeding.
++ `no_wait`: After the page is loaded the system will by default wait until all javascript requests to the server complete before proceeding.
 Specifying `no_wait: true` will skip this.
 + `javascript`: The javascript asset to load when mounting the component.
 By default it will be `application` (.js is assumed).
 Note that the standard Hyperstack configuration will compile all the client side Ruby assets as well as javascript packages into the `application.js` file, so the default will work fine.
 + `style_sheet`: The style sheet asset to load when mounting the component.
 By default it will be `application` (.css is assumed).
 + `controller` - **(expert zone!)** specify a controller that will be used to mount the